Skip to main content

 Are you interested in knowing how sustainable timber harvesting and other forest management activities can help forest bird populations in Wisconsin?
 Join us virtually to hear Mike Demchik (UW-Stevens Point Professor of Forestry) and Jason Riddle (UW-Stevens Point Wildlife Specialist) discuss their successes in using sustainable timber harvesting, invasive plant control, and prescribed fire to create beneficial habitat for native forest birds.

 We’ll introduce three sites where tactics like these were used to assist birds such as woodcock, ruffed grouse, wood thrush and scarlet tanager among others.
-We’ll also talk about upcoming Field Days in June where you can visit these three locations.
+We’ll also talk about upcoming Field Days in June where you can visit one of these three locations.

 The Wisconsin Center for Wildlife, the Wisconsin Forestry Center, and UW-Extension Forestry teamed up to provide a unique opportunity for landowners to learn how to manage their woodlots to benefit birds!
-Through our free webinar and associated forest demonstration site tours, landowners will learn how to implement specific sustainable forestry practices that create habitats for upland gamebirds, neotropical migrants, and more while also generating quality timber.
+Through our free webinar and associated forest demonstration site tour, landowners will learn how to implement specific sustainable forestry practices that create habitats for upland gamebirds, neotropical migrants, and more while also generating quality timber.

 Tours are all Saturdays from 10 am to 2 pm.